Is a DWI a Felony?

 Many people believe that a crime called Aggravated Driving While Intoxicated or Aggravated DWI is also a felony.
 Aggravated DWI is committed when a person is caught operating a vehicle with a blood alcohol content of .18 or above.
 However, Aggravated DWI, despite its enhanced penalties, is not a felony rather it is a misdemeanor.
 Conviction for Aggravated DWI may result in a longer revocation of your driving privileges than a conviction for a standard DWI charge.

-A felony DWI conviction for being convicted of two DWI offenses within a span of ten years may result in a prison sentence of up to four years and a fine between $1,000 and $5,000.
-A third DWI conviction is considered a Class D felony, punishable by a maximum prison sentence of seven years, as well as a fine between $2,000 and $10,000.
+A felony DWI conviction which is a result of being convicted of two DWI offenses within a span of ten years may result in a prison sentence of up to four years and a fine between $1,000 and $5,000.
+Probation and/or jail are also possible sentences.
+A third DWI conviction can be charged as a Class D felony, punishable by a maximum prison sentence of up to seven years, as well as a fine between $2,000 and $10,000.
+Probation and/or jail are also possibilities for a class “D” felony.

 In addition, under certain circumstances discussed on our Aggravated Unlicensed Operation in the First Degree Page a person who is Driving Drunk who may not be charged with a felony DWI but can be charged with a felony Aggravated Unlicensed Operation (AUO in the 1st Degree).
 These circumstances include: